saghirb/WhatData/README.md

 * preparing reproducible example code (see [`reprex`](https://github.com/tidyverse/reprex) package).

-This program creates a `tibble` call `all_ds` that makes it easier to search for datasets based on the keywords and/or classes.
+Based on the packages that are installed [WhatData](https://github.com/saghirb/WhatData) creates a `data.frame` (called `all_ds`) of datasets which can be searched using keywords and/or classes.